Kaanu0824/Assessment/README.md

-# HUEX-AS
+# HUEX-Assessment
-Sign up for the system by providing email, password & full name
+ 1.Sign up for the system by providing email, password & full name.
+ 2.Sign in to the system using the email and password used in the signup process.